-The BC Centre for Disease Control (BCCDC), together with a range of provincial partners, established the Provincial Overdose Cohort (POC) to identify risk factors and trends in health care utilization related to this public health emergency, with a view to inform and support the efforts of service delivery partners.
+The BC Centre for Disease Control (BCCDC), together with a range of provincial partners, established the Provincial Overdose Cohort to identify risk factors and trends in health care utilization related to the public health emergency, with a view to inform and support the efforts of service delivery partners.

-The cohort includes individuals who have experienced a fatal or non-fatal overdose in B.C. since January 2015.
-De-identified data for these individuals includes:
+The Cohort includes people who have experienced a fatal or non-fatal overdose in BC since January 2015.
+De-identified data from the following sources is available:

 - Client Registry (demographic information)

-For more information about the POC please visit: http://www.bccdc.ca/health-professionals/data-reports/overdose-cohort-data
+For more information about the Cohort please visit: http://www.bccdc.ca/our-research/projects/overdose-cohort-data

-Only research proposals from individuals enrolled, employed, or appointed by any of the following will be considered:
+Only proposals from applicants enrolled, employed, or appointed by any of the following organizations will be considered:

 - A university, where the university status is defined under the BC University Act

 - A college, university college or provincial institute as defined under the Colleges and Institute Act R.S.B.C.
 1996, c.
 52